 Just because the Department of Health in England, Scotland etc designates a destination as Green doesn’t mean that you will immediately be able to jump on a plane – many countries will chose to bar UK visitors for quite some time.

 Even if countries permit travel from the UK, they may have their own Covid restrictions and laws in addition to those imposed by the UK, ie you may need to take a PCR Covid test before travel to your intended destination and / or take a test on arrival.

 You may also wish to check out our more recent feature on Virgin Atlantic Covid tests.

 Where do our featured destinations stand in terms of the travel traffic light system?

-Cuba – Cuba is currently designated as Amber.
-Towards the latter half of 2021, we expect it to move to Green.
+Cuba – Cuba is currently designated as Red.
+Towards the latter half of 2021, we expect it to move to Amber and then Green.